hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART1_PROJECT_16.md

 }
 ```

-**The final problem to solve is removing hard coded `count` value.**
+**Removing hard coded `count` value.**
-*We'll introduce `length()` function, which basically determines the length of a given list, map, or string.*
+> We'll introduce `length()` function, which basically determines the length of a given list, map, or string.

-Declare a variable to store the desired number of public subnets, and set the default value
+Declaring a variable to store the desired number of public subnets, and set the default value
 ``` bash
 variable "preferred_number_of_public_subnets" {
   default = 2
 }
 ```

-Next, update the count argument with a condition.
-Terraform needs to check first if there is a desired number of subnets.
-Otherwise, use the data returned by the length function.
-See how that is presented below.
+Next, we will update the 'count' argument with a condition.
+Terraform should first check if there is a desired number of subnets.
+If not, it should use the data returned by the 'length' function.
+Here's how it is presented below:

 ``` bash
 # Create public subnets